 If your child has had a retinal detachment, then there are different treatments available to help repair this.
-It is important that a retinal detachment is repaired as soon as possible, as this would help with how successful the treatment is.
+It is important that a retinal detachment is repaired quickly, as this can help with how successful the treatment is.

-Sometimes despite all treatment, the eye does not respond and may become blind.
-Typically the eye remains comfortable, but late complications such as cataract (cloudy lens) or glaucoma (raised pressure) may need treatment.
-Very rarely, if the eye remains painful if could be removed but this would be a last resort.
+Sometimes despite all treatment, the eye doesn’t respond and may lose all sight.
+Late complications such as cataract (cloudy lens) or glaucoma (raised pressure) may need treatment.
+Typically the eye stays comfortable but very rarely, if the eye remains painful it could be removed but this would be a last resort.

 Most children with Coats’ disease do not have their eye removed.

 The amount of vision lost will vary between individuals.
 Coats’ disease usually affects one eye only (monocular vision) and children tend to adapt very well to using their better eye.
-This does not mean that they will be over-using their better eye.
-It is unusual for children with good vision in one eye to need additional support in their education and they are not considered partially sighted.
+This doesn’t mean that they will be over using their better eye or causing any damage to their better eye.
+It’s unusual for children with good vision in one eye to need additional support in their education and they are not considered partially sighted.